Sustainability Policy

 Through this policy, we ensure that our investments not only meet financial requirements, but also contribute to sustainable and social value, appropriate to the ongoing development of sustainability standards and regulations.

-Sustainability Risks and ESG Ratings.
+1. Sustainability Risks & ESG Ratings.

 A sustainability risk is an Environment, Social or Governance event or circumstance that could potentially negatively impact the value of an investment.
 Examples of such risks are: